Luismonsa/octo-system-lumo/README.md

 # octo-system-lumo
 #repository for educational purp
-#luis monsalve law, political science and cybersecurity professional
+#luis monsalve mediation professional learning network science
 #this is a comment
 #each line is a file pattern fallowed by one or more owner
 #the repo.
 Unless a later match takes precedence,